previous named GLOBAL COMMUNITY DIALOGUE

 Share what we are currently doing in the fields of global communities, diversity, leadership and change;

-Discuss current and future trends in these and related fields, particularly as they relate to each respective GCD country location;
+Discuss current and future trends in these and related fields, particularly as they relate to each respective Dialogue country location;

 Brainstorm ways to share and partner with each other more closely in future; and, of course,

 Develop closer professional and personal bonds.